ncrispino/exercise_form_classification/README.md

-# Handstand Form Classifier
+# Exercise Form Classifier
 Given a picture of a handstand from the side, will classify the form as straight or not, then highlight the descrepancies with an image (and possibly text in the future).
 Note that at this time, I am mainly concerned with distinguishing straight vs. banana handstands.
 There are many other types of handstands, but due to the cost of creating datasets, I will ignore them for now.
-This model could easily be extended to one that classifies the form for these different types.
+This model could easily be extended to one that classifies the form for these different types, as well as to one that classifies other exercises, like squats (whether parallel is reached) and deadlifts (whether there's lockout).

 ## Output
 To-do.